Marketing Representative Training Scheme (MRTS)

 c.
 Exits from the CMG Apprenticeship are allowed as per normal terms and conditions.
 Companies must notify SIDC immediately.

 a.
 Participating companies will be provided a training grant of up to RM2,000 a month over a period of 6 months for each graduate registered.
-This is limited to a maximum of 2 fresh graduates per company

 No, interested graduates will need to be employed by Capital Market Employers and be registered by the Employer with SIDC.